-Today, the effects of climate change is being felt all over the world.
+Today, the effects of climate change are being felt all over the world.
 Rising temperatures in the atmosphere caused by greenhouse gases have changed our planet so much more than one could have imagined.

 Billions of dollars are lost each year due to climate change, endangering the agricultural sector of many countries and increasing post-harvest losses, food waste, and food insecurity.

-One aspect of climate-smart agriculture is preventing post-harvest issues before losses can occur.
+One aspect of climate-smart agriculture is present in preventing post-harvest issues before losses can occur.
 Issues such as insect infestation or mold growth are detrimental to both the quality and quantity of dry agricultural commodities.
 Thus, action against these issues raises productivity and reduces food insecurity.

 Saving the planet

 Hermetic storage such as the GrainPro Cocoon consumes virtually zero energy while in operation.
 Cold storage, on the other hand, costs thousands of dollars each year to operate and maintain.
-This puts pressure on non-renewable energy sources, driving up the use of fossil fuels, which results to more emissions into the atmosphere.
+This puts pressure on non-renewable energy sources, driving up the use of fossil fuels, which results in more emissions into the atmosphere.